Nutty brown butter and sweet burst tomatoes turn into a simple, delicious cherry tomato pasta sauce for a perfect quick summer dinner.Print

 Y'all know I love me some brown butter.
 It's just butter that's...better.
 All it takes is a few extra minutes in the pan and you've got this whole extra layer of flavor to anchor this dish.
 It's a total game-changer.

 Just one word of warning: Don't walk away!
 You want the butter to brown so it gets all toasty and nutty, but take it too far and it'll burn.
 Keep an eye on it, and as soon as it's an amber color and you've got some brown bits on the bottom of the pan immediately add in the olive oil.
 This will cool the pan down and stop the butter for a second.
+If you burn the butter now, it will get too dark when you're cooking the cherry tomatoes and then things will start to taste a little bitter.

 So yea, this recipe is easy but not "do it with your eyes closed" easy.
 Keep them open.